 The new Wifi equipment installed in late 2016 brings real improvement to the Amtrak Acela Express Wifi performance.
 However, at rush hour when Acela is fully passenger loaded, WiFi is still annoying slow, even in the First Class car.

-Amtrak Wifi was first deployed in 1Q2010 by GBS Group and Nomad Digital, with 3G cellular connectivity.
+Amtrak WiFi was first deployed in 1Q2010 by GBS Group and Nomad Digital, with 3G cellular connectivity.
 This connection was shared among the passenger cars from the central cellular modem in the cafe car via wired 150 Mbps between the 802.11n 2.4 GHz Wifi APs, which was a new standard feature on smartphones (at least 802.11g for phones and 802.11n for laptops).
 Typical data throughput was under 1 Mbps, but this was adequate for basic Internet use.
 At the time, the mobile internet had not moved much past the state it was in when I started using it in the early 2000s.
 That is, highly reduced text-only with tiny graphics, maybe a Little bit of form entry.
 Many media-heavy websites such as Federal New Radio were simply blocked.
 All connections went through a central Amtrak server for this purpose like a VPN and proxy.

 As the mobile internet and social media become more the norm, the original Amtrak Wifi system become so overloaded as to become useless.
 I simply used my phone’s 4G connection (I was on the first 4G network, WiMax from Sprint) even though the 2.5 GHz signal frequently dipped back to the 1.9 GHz 3G signal.
 By 3Q2013, Amtrak had refreshed its Wifi fleet with LTE cellular connections, bringing another burst of relief, making the Wifi system useful again–briefly.
 The total train data throughput, despite the multi-modem, carrier-aggregating system was on the order of 10 Mbps, far too inadequate for social media and video was still blocked.